juliangut/slim-routing/README.md

 If you're familiar with how Doctrine defines entities mappings you'll feel at home with slim-routing because much as how Doctrine does route mappings are defined either

 * On class annotations (in controller classes)
-* In routing definition files, currently supported in PHP, Json, XML and YAML
+* In routing definition files, currently supported in PHP, JSON, XML and YAML

-> Routing gathering and compilation can be quite a heavy load process depending on how many classes/files and routes are defined.
+> Routing gathering and compilation can be quite a heavy load process depending on how many classes/files and routes are defined, specially for annotations.
 For this reason it's advised to always use [Slim's router cache](https://www.slimframework.com/docs/objects/application.html#slim-default-settings) on production applications and invalidate cache on deployment

 Route callbacks can now return `\Jgut\Slim\Routing\Response\ResponseTypeInterface` responses that will be later transformed into the mandatory `Psr\Message\ResponseInterface` in a way that lets you decouple view from controller